Don't Wanna Fall in Love: Music video

 The music video was directed by cinematographer Derek M. Allen and shot in New York City at the request of Child, due to having written the song while living there.
 Shot in both black-and-white and color, the video shows Child walking through downtown Manhattan at night, alternating with scenes of the artist at work, singing into a studio microphone, laying down tracks on a Fairlight and mixing the results on a multitrack board.
 In several scenes, Child wears a Toronto Maple Leafs jersey, paying homage to her hometown.

 Track listings

+All songs were written by Jane Child.